TomekLeszczynski/Shadow-Boxing-App/README.md

       }
 ```

-### Utilizing the cloud platform for handling authentication and user data storage:
+### 'Utilizing the cloud platform for handling authentication and user data storage':

 High popularity, good quality documentation and numerous resources and tutorials led me to use the **Firebase** platform (https://firebase.google.com/).
 The project uses **Authentification** and **Cloud Firestore** products.
-The built-in Authentification features combined with Pinia allowed me to easily create and save user accounts in the database, log in, reset passwords...
+The built-in authentification features combined with Pinia allowed me to easily create and save user accounts in the database, log in, reset passwords...

 ```
 actions: {